 Kinship carers are fiercely dedicated to their young family members.
 In studies, kinship carers have described their decision to provide care for the child as "imperative," deciding to provide care "straightaway, on the spot."
-Some carers described being motivated by cultural beliefs about preserving family connections and keeping Indigenous children out of the care system.
-169 Kinship carers describe feeling rewarded by watching the child "blossom" in their care, taking comfort in knowing the child is safe, and receiving "hugs, kisses, just the love."
-170 children) and are generally not eligible to take parental leave, which may have significant impacts on their employment or education trajectory.172 Carers report loss of friendships, high levels of stress and declining mental health and wellness, and impacts on family functioning within the home such as the carer's ability to meet the needs of their own minor children.173
+Some carers described being motivated by cultural beliefs about preserving family connections and keeping Indigenous children out of the care system.169 Kinship carers describe feeling rewarded by watching the child "blossom" in their care, taking comfort in knowing the child is safe, and receiving "hugs, kisses, just the love."170

 But kinship care is not without its challenges.
 Kinship carers frequently step into the role of full-time carer for the children in their family on an emergency basis during a time of intense stress and upheaval.171 They are then largely left alone to deal with the impacts on their own lives.
-Carers may struggle to find child care (particularly for infants and younger
+Carers may struggle to find child care (particularly for infants and younger children) and are generally not eligible to take parental leave, which may have significant impacts on their employment or education trajectory.172